-Characteristics of Planning:
+Characteristics of Planning

 Managerial Role: Planning is a managerial function that provides the basis for other management functions, i.e. coordinating, staffing, directing, and controlling, as they are carried out within the periphery of the plans made.

 Continuous Process: Plans for a particular term, such as a month, quarter, year, and so on are made.
-When the time is over, fresh proposals are drawn up, taking into account the current and future needs and conditions of the organization.
+When the time is over, fresh proposals are drawn up, taking into account the current and future needs and conditions of the organisation.
 It is also an ongoing process, as the plans are framed, implemented and another plan is pursued.

 Intellectual Process: It is a mental activity that includes applying the mind, thinking, anticipating, intelligently imagining and innovating, etc.

 Futuristic: We take a sneak look at the future in the course of preparation.
-It includes looking into the future, evaluating it, and forecasting it so that the organization can better face future challenges.
+It includes looking into the future, evaluating it, and forecasting it so that the organisation can better face future challenges.

 Planning is concerned with the setting of goals, targets, and the development of strategies to achieve them.
 The exercise lets managers evaluate the current situation to find ways of maintaining the desired role in the future.
-It is both the organization’s need and the managers' responsibility.
+It is both the organisation’s need and the managers' responsibility.

-Importance of Planning:
+Importance of Planning